-Clearing Water Damage in Montana in the Winter Can Be Difficult
+Clearing Water Damage in the Winter Can Be Difficult

 While floods are most common in the spring and summer months, that doesn’t mean you don’t have to worry about them at all in the winter.
 With the amount of snow we can get here in Montana, one premature melt could mean flooding issues for homes across the state.
 However, because of the colder weather, drying out a building after a flood affected it is far more difficult than it would be during the summer.